 With a total staff of 3.5 people and a new name, RAYGUN started marching forward.
 We opened our Iowa City store in 2010, almost ran out of money again in 2011, wrote a book in 2012, opened our Kansas City store in 2014, and almost ran out of money again that spring:

 Since 2015, we have continued to plug along steadily.
-We expanded our production to include a wood working shop (code named Gary) around the corner in Des Moines and we opened our second biggest store in Cedar Rapids in 2016:
+We expanded our production to include a wood working shop (code named Gary) south of downtown Des Moines and we opened our second biggest store in Cedar Rapids in 2016:

 It has been a wild ride that we hope continues into other cities, products, and projects.
 Though we have learned a deep appreciation for the communities we are in: none of this would be possible without the customers who shop here and support us.